 - Focus Job Duties On Development And Growth

 - Talk About Culture And Values

 - Avoid Gendered Language And Bias

-- Use A Job Description Template
+- Use A Job Description Template or sample job descriptions

 - Proofread And Spellcheck Your Job Description

 - Get Your Job Description In Front Of Prospective Candidates